w-lfpup/wctk-js/docs/bind.md

 	#bc = new Bind(this, [this.elementCallback];

 	elementCallback(e: KeyboardEvent) {
-		// This function is bound on construction!
-		// It can be passed as a callback to event listeners now!
+		// This function can be passed as a callback to event listeners now!
 	}
 }
 ```